Ratko Radovanović

 Ratko "Raša" Radovanović (Ратко Радовановић; born 16 October 1956) is a Serbian former professional basketball player who competed for SFR Yugoslavia, at the 1980 Summer Olympics, and at the 1984 Summer Olympics.

+In terms of the total number of medals with the Yugoslav national team at top international competitions (Olympics, World Championships, and EuroBasket), Radovanović is among the winningest Yugoslav basketball players.
+His nine medals with Yugoslavia, are only behind Krešimir Ćosić (14 medals), Dražen Dalipagić (12), and Dragan Kićanović and Vlade Divac (10 medals each).

 Early life

-Born in the town of Nevesinje within the Herzegovina region, Radovanović, still an infant, was brought by his parents to Nikšić, PR Montenegro where he grew up.
+Born in the town of Nevesinje within the Herzegovina region, Radovanović, still an infant, was brought by his parents to Nikšić, PR Montenegro where he would spend the rest of his childhood.

-A tall and lanky kid, Radovanović took up basketball in Nikšić on an informal, recreational basis in 1969.
-In May 1970, the senior Yugoslav national team won the 1970 FIBA World Championship, resulting in an explosion of popularity for the sport throughout the country — a trend Radovanović followed, as he started training a lot more seriously.
-It wasn't long before he got noticed by the Bosna sports society general secretary Vukašin "Vule" Vukalović who recommended the youngster to KK Bosna head coach Bogdan Tanjević.
+It was in Nikšić that Radovanović, a tall and lanky kid, took up basketball on an informal, recreational basis in 1969.
+Soon after, in May 1970, the senior Yugoslav national team won the 1970 FIBA World Championship, resulting in an explosion of popularity for the sport throughout the country—a trend young Radovanović followed by beginning to practice a lot more seriously.
+It wasn't long before he was noticed by the Nikšić-born Bosna sports society general secretary Vukašin "Vule" Vukalović (1929-2000) who recommended the youngster to KK Bosna head coach Bogdan Tanjević.

 Club career

 KK Bosna

 Radovanović arrived to Sarajevo in October 1972, having just turned 16 years of age.
 Though officially part of the KK Bosna youth system, first team head coach Tanjević would already give him an odd first team run-out during the 1972-73 season, the club's first ever in the Yugoslav top-tier league.

 Throughout the 1973-74 season, seventeen-year-old Radovanović recorded 17 first team appearances in the Yugoslav First League, scoring a total of 43 points (2.5 points per game).

 During the 1974-75 season, the eighteen-year-old's continued improvement led to a permanent move to the first team.
 His league scoring average over the season reached 5.8 points per game.